Skip to content

 #ActionCommand / Variable

-2Strong database passwordSPRING_DATASOURCE_PASSWORD
+2Strong database passwordMOZHNO_DB_PASSWORD

-3Set public domainAPP_BASE_URL=https://flags.example.com
+3Set public domainMOZHNO_BASE_URL=https://flags.example.com

-4Configure CORSAPP_CORS_ALLOWED_ORIGINS=https://app.example.com
+4Configure CORSMOZHNO_SECURITY_CORS_ALLOWED_ORIGINS=https://app.example.com

 5Bind port to localhost onlyports: ['127.0.0.1:8080:8080']